 - tomatoes: cherry tomatoes

-- onions: red or green
+- onions: red or green, or some of each

 - Greek yogurt

-Tips for making the best pasta salad
+👍🏼 Tips for making the best pasta salad

 - Cut all the vegetables into bite-sized pieces so this salad is easy to serve and easy to eat.